-When installing the full Runtime Governance server, modification to the configuration will generally only be necessary if running in a clustered environment and/or wishing to use a particular database (described below).
+When installing the full Runtime Governance server, modification to the configuration will generally only be necessary if running in a clustered environment and/or wishing to use a particular database.
+The default installed environment is intended to work "out of the box", and uses an inmemory H2 database.